• Skip to main content

 Seared chuck roast in a dutch oven.

 Step 2.
+Sear the roast.
 Place your large Dutch Oven on medium-high heat.
-Once warm add 2 tablespoons of olive oil to the pan.
+Once warm, add 2 tablespoons of olive oil to the pan.
 Sear the meat on both sides.
 This will take about 3-4 minutes per side.

 Onions and Garlic cooking in a dutch oven.

 Step 3.
-Remove the meat and set aside.
-Lower heat to medium-low, add 2 tablespoons of olive oil, along with the onion, and pinch of salt.
+Sauté the aromatics.
+Remove the meat and set it aside.
+Lower the heat to medium-low, add 2 tablespoons of olive oil, along with the onion, and a pinch of salt.
 Sauté for 5 minutes or until the onions are soft.
 Add the garlic and cook for about 30 seconds, while stirring.

 Veggies and herbs with wine and broth in a dutch oven.

 Step 4.
+Deglaze the pot.
 Add the wine and balsamic vinegar, stirring for 1-2 minutes to deglaze the pan.
-Be sure to scrape up all of the brown bits from the bottom of the pan as it provides so much flavor!
+Be sure to scrape up all of the brown bits from the bottom of the pan, as it provides so much flavor!

 Dutch oven pot roast sauce with flour and mustard.

 Step 5.
-Next add the broth, gluten-free flour, stone ground mustard, tomato paste, red pepper flakes, dried oregano, salt, and pepper, and bring to a low boil for 2 minutes.
+Build the braising liquid.
+Next, add the broth, gluten-free flour, stone ground mustard, tomato paste, red pepper flakes, dried oregano, salt, and pepper, and bring to a low boil for 2 minutes.

 Chuck roast in a pot with liquid, celery, carrots and potatoes in a dutch oven.

 Step 6.
+Assemble and braise.
 Off the heat, return the meat to the Dutch Oven, and add the chopped celery, carrots, potatoes, and fresh herbs.

 Dutch Oven Pot Roast with a sprig of rosemary.